 South Sudan lags significantly behind the rest of the world in standard markers of development.
 For example, it is estimated that only 1.9% of children complete primary school and one out of every six children will die before their first birthday (Office of the UN Resident and Humanitarian Coordinator for the Sudan 2010).

 Timpir was incorporated in Australia in 2005 under the name Panhom, this name was changed to 'Timpir: Australians supporting health, education and development in South Sudan' in 2007.
 Timpir is run by a board of 10 volunteer directors who oversee the design, implementation and running of Timpir's projects in South Sudan.
 Working with local community members in South Sudan to identify, plan and implement projects is fundamental to Timpir's ethos, however Timpir relies on the financial and volunteer support of people around the globe to make these projects possible.
 The main objective of Timpir is to improve access for the people of South Sudan to basic education and health care through working with local communities.

 Check out Timpir's Facebook page at http://www.facebook.com/#!/pages/Timpir/185870498129701

-Come along to our first event for the year: the movie event "Mandela: Long Walk to Freedom", showing at the Regal Cinema (formerly the Chelsea).
-Our charity showing is the opening night of the film.
-The ticket price includes food and drinks prior to the showing.
+On the 7th February we held our first event for the year: the movie event "Mandela: Long Walk to Freedom", at the Regal Cinema (formerly the Chelsea).
+The charity showing was the opening night of the film.
+The event was an outstanding success with over a hundred people enjoying the film.